immanent-tech/foragd/web/content/docs/privacy.md

 Foragd uses Auth0 to provide accounts and logins for the service.
 When you sign up for Foragd, you are signing up for an account that will be stored in Auth0's infrastructure.
 By using Foragd, you consent to Auth0 processing data about you.
 Check [Auth0's Privacy Policies](https://auth0.com/docs/secure/data-privacy-and-compliance) for more information.

+Signing up will require the following details to create your Foragd account:

+- A username.
+- An email address.

 <!-- ### Google Analytics